-- VET National Code: CHC43121

-- CRICOS Course Code: 111832C
+VET National Code: CHC43121CRICOS Course Code: 111832C

-- Duration: 52 Weeks (including holidays and breaks)

-- Work placement Hours: 120 hrs
+Work placement Hours: 120 hrs

-- Tuition Fees: \$14,500

-- Material Fee: \$700

-- Enrolment Fee: \$300 (Non-refundable)

-- Location: Level 2, 540 Elizabeth Street, Melbourne 3000, Level 2, 158 Swanston Street, Melbourne 3000
+Enrolment Fee: \$300 (Non-refundable) Location: Level 2, 540 Elizabeth Street, Melbourne 3000, VIC / Level 2, 158 Swanston Street, Melbourne 3000, VIC

-- Delivery Mode: Face to Face

 This qualification reflects the role of individuals in a range of community settings and peoples' homes, who provide support in a manner that empowers people with disabilities to achieve greater levels of independence, self-reliance, community participation and wellbeing.
 Workers promote a person-centred approach, work according to and may contribute to an individualised plan, and work without direct supervision.
-They may be required to supervise and/or coordinate a small team.
+They may be required tosupervise and/or coordinate a small team.

-The skills in this qualification must be applied in accordance with Commonwealth and State/Territory legislation, Australian standards, and industry codes of practice.
+The skills in this qualification must be applied in accordance with Commonwealth and State/Territory legislation, Australian standards, andindustry codes of practice.